sovrynn/ecdo/README.md

 Following are the main folders of the repo along with their purpose.
 There is bound to be some overlap but I have made the categories as discrete as possible.

 Major folders:
-- `0-FULL-THESIS-BREAKDOWN`: An in-depth breakdown and scientific analysis of the ECDO thesis.
+- `0-FOUNDATION-THEORY`: A scientific breakdown and knowledge store for the ECDO thesis.
-- `1-ADHOC-EVIDENCE`: A monolithic folder for all evidence of potential past and future ECDO events.
+- `1-EVIDENCE`: A monolithic folder for all potential evidence of past and future ECDO events.

 Minor folders:
-- `2-LOCATION-MAPPING`: Mapping out how different areas of the world will fare during an ECDO event.
+- `2-LOCATION-ANALYSIS`: Mapping out how different areas of the world will fare during an ECDO event.
-- `3-MONITORING-PRESENT-ROTATION`: Predicting the timing of the impending ECDO event.
+- `3-FORECASTING`: Predicting the timing of the impending ECDO event.

 Auxiliary folders:
 - `4-DANGERS-PREPPING`: All matters ECDO-prepping, except location.
-- `5-TOOLS-DATA-DEV`: Technical resources for ECDO.
+- `5-TOOLS-DEV`: Technical resources for ECDO.
 - `6-LITERATURE-MEDIA`: Literature and media related to the ECDO, organized by author.

 ## ECDO Newcomer Guide